 Whole boat charter rate (per night): The boat is not available for full charter.
 However, group discounts are available.
 Please check with us.

 On the lower deck there are 10 standard Sea Star cabins and 1 Cowrie suite.
 The middle deck has 3 Dolphin suites and 5 Manta suites.
-All cabins have double beds except the Manta Suits which can be twin or double.
+All cabins have double beds except the Manta Suites which can be twin or double.
 All cabins have en-suite (private) bathroom facilities and a main bed which is at least king size.
 The Sea Star cabins and Cowrie suite can be 3 share.

 The cabins on the lower deck all have portholes, while those on the middle deck have large panoramic windows.
 The Manta suites are the largest on the boat.